-There are two kinds of written homework assignments.
+- 2. Written Homework to be uploaded in Canvas: - There are two kinds of written homework assignments.
 Here, you get the opportunity to practice writing out complete math solution.
-The first one is the written work you did while working on the above Google problems in GLC2.
-Go to the Assignments tab in Canvas, click on 'Upload Homework (UHWn)'.
+The first one is the written work you have done while working on the Online Homework.
+Go to the Assignments tab in Canvas, click on 'Upload Homework (UPLn)'.
 The second one is for exam reviews.
 Click on 'Upload Exam Review (UEnR)' to find the past exams and exam review to work on.
 Scan your completely worked out solution and upload them in a single pdf file before due date.